Nobel-Justin/Oviz-Bio-demo/Mut_Signature_dist/markdown/Mut_Signature_Dist-Manual.md

   - __*Choose*__: choose files uploaded previously.
 Note that this function is ONLY available to registered users (each account has certain storage).
   - __*File Sets*__: NOT available to this page.
 - **Settings**<br/>
-  In settings, user can reorder samples by ascending or descending order of the sample name or the fraction of a certain signature.
+  In settings, users can reorder samples by ascending or descending order of the sample name or the fraction of a certain signature.

 *Manual version=1.2*, written by Miss.
 LI Shiying and Dr. JIA Wenlong on 2020-04-02.